c-rk/slideforge-release/README.md

 # SlideForge

 A presentation maker that runs entirely in your browser.
-One HTML file, no backend, no accounts, no tracking.
+One HTML file, no backend, no accounts, soo simple it is.

 Live: https://slideforge-dcs.pages.dev/